 A survey by Casper and other researchers, published in the Journal of Outdoor Recreation and Tourism in 2017, examined the impacts of hydraulic fracturing on park usage.
 Hydraulic fracturing, also known as “fracking,” is a drilling technique designed to recover oil or natural gas from deep in the Earth.

 Park users who participated in the survey expressed concern that fracking operations would hinder their ability to access parks and enjoy recreational activities, according to Casper.
 There is also evidence to suggest that park users would avoid parks near fracking operations, with more than half of all survey participants responding that they were willing to travel further to visit parks unaffected by fracking.

 “In general, park users believed that fracking on public land was unnecessary and bad for the environment,” Casper said.
 “Many even felt that fracking should be banned on public land.”

-The Arctic National Wildlife Refuge is one of the world’s premier destinations for outdoor adventures, with at least 1,200 people visiting the refuge each year to enjoy wildlife viewing and photography, backpacking, rafting, hunting, fishing and various other activities.
+The Arctic National Wildlife Refuge offers a variety of outdoor activities, with at least 1,200 people visiting the refuge each year to enjoy wildlife viewing and photography, backpacking, camping, rafting, hunting and fishing.

 Casper said the extent to which oil and gas drilling impacts tourism at the Arctic National Wildlife Refuge will depend on how the associated noise and traffic alter the visitor experience.